 When it comes to stem cell therapy, it’s wise to be a bit wary.
 While stem cells can have enormous implications for treatment of injury and disease, many facilities offering stem cell injections are simply looking to capitalize on the buzz surrounding this therapy.
-If you’re considering stem cell injections, it’s essential that you learn everything you can about stem cell practices so you can identify the healing potential and possible scams.
+If you’re considering stem cell injections for injuries, it’s essential that you learn everything you can about stem cell practices so you can identify the healing potential and possible scams.

 This type of therapy involves repurposing self-renewing stem cells found naturally in your body by injecting them into damaged tissue.
 When you experience an injury, the body’s healing reaction sends undeveloped cells through the bloodstream to the injured area.
 When they arrive, they develop into repair cells as a response to their surroundings.
 The goal of stem cell injections is to expedite treatment of injury or disease by harnessing this natural capacity your body has for healing itself.

 The procedure begins with stem cell harvesting, where a doctor extracts cells from points within the body, like fat or bone marrow.
 Alternatively, cells from a donor like blood from an umbilical cord, could be used, but they must be treated first to prevent negative reactions in the patient.
 The doctor then proceeds to inject this collection of cells, including rare stem cells, to the site of injury.
 In theory, this enhances the rate at which the body can heal after injury.